prasannajeet/CataasRNCleanArchitectureApp/README.md

 - `chore:` - Other changes that don't modify src or test files
 - `revert:` - Reverts a previous commit

+## Contributing

+We welcome contributions to this project!
+Please check out our [Contributing Guidelines](./CONTRIBUTING.md) for detailed information on how to:

+- Set up your development environment
+- Follow our coding standards
+- Submit pull requests
+- Report bugs or request features

 ## License

-This project is licensed under the MIT License - see below for details:
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ```
 MIT License